supakorn5039-boon/Intelligent-Parking-Assistant-by-Leveraging-AI-for-Real-Time-Parking-Space-Detection/README.md

     **2.1 When using command npm start:**
     - The screen will prompt you to choose iOS or Android to test the mobile application.
+    - Change in file firebaseConfig.js with your Firebase

 3. **server Folder:**
     ```bash
     cd server
     ```

+    Don't forget to change Image and Video in DrawTest and Test

     **3.1 DrawTest.py:**
     - To create a rectangle to detect objects.